Retr0Hub/DroneAirMonitor/README.md

 *   **Real-time Map Visualization:** Track drones and view live air quality data (e.g., CO, NO2, PM2.5) on an interactive map.
 *   **Historical Data Analysis:** View and export historical data with charts and graphs to identify pollution trends.
-*   **Drone Fleet Management:** Register new drones, view drone status (e.g., battery, location), and manage your fleet.
-*   **User Authentication:** Secure login and registration for platform administrators and users.
 *   **Responsive Dashboard:** A clean and modern UI that works on both desktop and mobile devices.

 ---